-Pet transportation needs to be planned well in advance of your move, to allow enough time for a pet passport and other formalities.
+Pet transportation needs to be planned well in advance of your move, to allow enough time for formalities.

 It is also a good idea to contact the Pet Travel Scheme helpline (0370 241 1710) prior to making any travel plans, to discuss any recent changes or specific restrictions in the country you are moving to.

 Every airline has different policies, but some allow small pets to be carried on board in the cabin in ‘carry-on kennels’, which fit under the seats.

 You need to ensure your pet is odourless, so lay off the dog bones before your flight!
 Your pet should not disturb other passengers and must remain in the kennel throughout the flight.

 If you’re travelling with your pet, it can travel as an ‘accompanied luggage’ in the cargo hold of the plane with your luggage (preferably without being put through the luggage wrapper first).

 If flying with your pet sounds too complicated, remember that many removals companies offer pet transportation services.

 You might find useful:

 - Living In Europe After Brexit: What You Need To Know – links and resources to constantly updated official pages about Brexit and how it can impact UK expats;